saurav-dhait/Time-Series-Forecasting-with-xLSTM/README.md

 ## Project Structure

-- `main.py`: This is the main script that contains the code for predicting results with xLSTM, sLSTM, mLSTM nad LSTM.
+- `main.py`: This is the main script that contains the code for predicting results with xLSTM, sLSTM, mLSTM and LSTM.
 - `xLSTM.py`: This file contains code for xLSTM, sLSTM and mLSTM.
 - `rnn.py`: This file contains RNN code.